apostrophecms/content-upgrader/README.md

 Yes, this was confusing.
 That's why in A3, the `name` option no longer exists, and **the name of the module and the `type` property in the database are always the same.** Also, by convention, module names in A3 are singular.

 What does this mean for us when we upgrade the content?
-It means that most of the time, **we need to change the module name to singular and remove its `name` option for A3, but we don't need to change the `type` in the database.**
+It means that most of the time, **in our A3 source code we need to change the module name to singular and remove its `name` option, but we don't need to change the `type` in the database,** because the new module's name will likely match it.

 However, if you *do* want to remap the `type` in the database, perhaps because you're choosing a different name for your module in A3, you can do it like this: